stal-ix/ix/docs/ETC.md

 Most of these packages are etc/ prefixed and are located in https://github.com/pg83/ix/tree/main/pkgs/etc<br>

+*Warning:* It's important to note that, after almost any change to the system realm, runit will restart the entire process tree.
+Effectively, this will result in you being kicked into your login manager (emptty/mingetty/etc).

-## Examples
+## Add user

-Add a whole new user, without sudo capability:
+Without sudo capability:

 ```shell
 # cryptpw will read password from command line